 About the Colorado Property Tax Exemption

 In addition to the Federal Solar Tax Credit, the State of Colorado offers a Property Tax Exemption for Residential Renewable Energy Equipment.
-This means that the solar energy equipment (such as the PV system) is exempt from property tax.
+This means that solar energy equipment (such as the PV system) is exempt from property tax.
 This means that you don't have to pay higher taxes when you improve your home with solar.
 (This applies only to the solar equipment, not to the associated real estate.)
 While there is no statewide tax credit for solar energy installations in Colorado, many cities, towns, and municipalities in the state have their own tax credit programs.

 Other Solar Rebates and Colorado Solar Tax Incentives

 There is not a state-sponsored tax credit for solar panels in Colorado, but there are various rebates and solar incentive programs available.
 Regional utility companies and local city and county governments offer opportunities that make investing in sustainable energy even more affordable.
-Plus, utility companies in Colorado are required to offer net metering, which pays solar owners for the excess energy they contribute to the power grid.

 Keep in mind that solar rebates and other incentives offered by utility companies, local governments, solar energy cooperatives, or other sources are subject to change or be discontinued at any time.